mokdevel/DarcMods/DarcMissions/docs/P_LOOT.md

 ## Loot parameters
 Loot is the reward of a mission.
 It is usually in a container (vehicle, box, ..) that is spawned in to the mission.
 The loot box is (in most cases) empty from the start and *only* after mission success, it's filled.

 The box and crat prefabs are special for the mod.
-If you want to define additional ones, please see
+If you want to define additional ones, please see [this](#define-a-new-loot-box).

 See [loot box](https://github.com/mokdevel/DarcMods/blob/main/DarcMissions/docs/P_LOOT.md#loot-box).